 A: Well, because its about geopolitics without an automatic ‘critical’ thrown in before the word as a prefix you can probably guess that this blog leans realist.
 It is not, however, doctrinaire realist and is critical of many varieties of ideas inherent in contemporary realism.
 Expect more posts on this later, but needless to say the blog leans most strongly in the direction of unorthodox realism, particularly towards Neoclassical Realism.
 Nothing is a perfect fit however and some sampling from other theories will certainly occur if the topic makes it relevant.

 What is realism?

 Q: Another question which could have many different answers.
 I would eschew most of the contemporary theoretical definitions and take it back to basics: deception, intrigue, and power-all in the service of self-interest.
 The state is the main actor on the international scale, and no organization is capable of regulating their behavior but themselves.
-Think Machiavelli, Han Feizi, Kautilya, Thucydides, Kissinger.
+Think Machiavelli, Han Feizi, Kautilya, Thucydides, Nixon.

 Q: Isn’t realism quite an establishment theory for a ‘trickster’ blog to be focused on?

 A: Not really.
 There are a couple reasons for this which may lead to more in depth posts in the future, but for now it suffices to put them simply:

 1. The United States of America is the most powerful country in the world and, despite the perceptions of Europeans to the contrary, is not primarily a realist country.
 It slides around the scale of militarized liberalism with only occasional flashes of stone cold realism.
 I have also come to increasingly suspect that many aspects of the U.S. foreign policy establishment actually believes their own civic mythology.